radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 ### Authentication

 The *Authentication* page provies an overview of all authentication providers.
 To add an authentication provider, click **New Provider**.
+It also allows you to configure a OIDC provider and enable multi-factor authentication.

 ![image description](images/authentication.png)

 ### Settings

-The **Settings** page provides options to setup release channels and automatic/manual update checks for the channel.
-It also allows you to configure a OIDC provider and enable multi-factor authentication.
+The **Settings** page provides options to configure release channels,  manage automatic or manual update checks for each channel, and define retention policy settings for Environment Operations Center data.

 ![image description](images/settings-tab.png)

+The Scheduled Maintenance Settings option lets you define the list of email recipients who will receive maintenance notifications.
+Refer to the steps listed [here]([url](../getting-started/overview/#configure-email-recipients-list)) to learn more.

+The Retention Policy Settings tab lets you define retention policies for logs, alerts, events, tasks, and notifications.
+Data associated with these object types is automatically deleted once the specified retention period expires.

 ## Next steps

 After reading this guide you should be able to navigate the *Admin* home screen and understand its main features including the top navigation.
 For details on updating your account settings, review the [account settings](../getting-started/account-settings/update-account.md) guide.
 To learn how to create a new user, review the [create a new user](user-management/create-user.md) guide.